Invert-Logo

 Source: Bernd Ruecker, Medium

 RPA is a better option in cases wherein you can interact with an application only via the UI and API-led integration is not possible or ideal.
 Moreover, with changes in a process, it is relatively easier and less-expensive to do re-scripting for a bot rather than trying to change an integration flow developed using iPaaS or another integration tool.
-It is quite clear that both APIs and RPA have their pros and cons and with a systematic approach these two approaches can be used together to achieve integration and process automation.
+It is quite clear that both APIs and RPA have their pros and cons and with a systematic approach, both these two approaches can be used together to achieve integration and process automation in a complementary manner.

 Topics:Robotic Process Automation (RPA)Business Process Management (BPM)Small and Medium Enterprises (SMEs)Intelligent AutomationIntelligent Document Processing